pohuj/react-highlight/README.md

-# hellomoto README
+# react-highlight README

-This is the README for your extension "hellomoto".
+This is the README for your extension "react-highlight".
 After writing up a brief description, we recommend including the following sections.

 ## Features